bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Continuous Integration and Deployment
 Please refer to the DevOps guide for more detail.
-All projects should strive to have build, testing, analyses, and deployments performed as part of an automated devops pipeline
+All projects should strive to have build, testing, analyses, and deployments performed as part of an automated DevOps pipeline

 - Runtime & Local Development Environment
 The following applies mostly to the self-hosted / on-premise implementations.